 Opening hours: 11AM – 12AM, closes 10PM on Sun

 How to get there: 16min drive from Sydney Airport

 4) Glamp under the stars in the South Coast

 Miles away from Sydney, New South Wales’s South Coast is an exceptional getaway that’s teeming with scenic coastlines and nonstop adventure.
 The best way to experience this fantastic region is with an epic road trip, and a night (or two!) glamping in the breathtaking outdoors.

-There are many cosy accommodations, but the top picks include the quirky lotus bell-shaped tents at Tilba Lake Camp.
+There are many cosy accommodations, but the top picks include the quirky Lotus Belle tents at Tilba Lake Camp.
 It’s in the middle of a huge farm, so you get peaceful solitude in the charming countryside.
 For a more boujee experience, opt for the stylish Paperbark Camp or luxurious Faraway Domes.